how to make a thick butcher block table

 Credit: ©RCgrafix on Canva.com

-For a better look, you can also use a hand-sanding block or a sanding sponge to sand the edges and corners of your butcher block table top.
+Later, you can use a vacuum or a tack cloth to clean the surface.
+For a better finish, we recommend using a hand-sanding block or a sanding sponge to sand the edges and corners of your butcher block tabletop.

 Begin with 80–100 grits of coarse sandpaper